eebasadre20/flow/README.md

 flow = ChargeFlow.trigger(flow_input)
 ```

-Arguments defined on state are required when triggering a flow, optional ones are optional:
+Arguments defined on `State` are required when triggering a `Flow`, options are optional:

 ```
 > ChargeFlow.trigger({})